-In one case study, fashion brand ZALORA saw a 72% decrease in CPAs and 1.7 conversion rates from their TikTok short-form mobile video and ‘For You’ feed ads.
+In one case study, fashion brand ZALORA saw a 72% decrease in CPAs and 1.7 conversion rates from their TikTok short-form mobile video and For You feed ads.

-In a nutshell, if your core target shopper is older, or if you’re not looking for new creative ways to reach younger shoppers, then it’s probably not worth testing TikTok for your store.
+In a nutshell, if your core target shopper is older, or if you’re not looking for new creative ways to reach younger shoppers, then it’s probably not worth testing TikTok advertising for your store.

 - Mass audience reach for key demographics: TikTok has a keen understanding of their market and has been able to integrate ads in a way that does not turn off their key users.
 If you add this to their growing user numbers, it offers mass reach for a core demographic on one platform.

 - Fast-growing development: TikTok is constantly upgrading and increasing TikTok ad campaigns designed to help retailers showcase and sell products.